lupyuen/lupyuen.github.io/src/mynewt.md

 # Build the Firmware

 We have created a minimal port of Mynewt to PineCone.
-Here's how we build the firmware...
+Here's how we build the firmware on Linux, macOS and Windows (plain old CMD, without WSL and MSYS2)...

 1. Install Mynewt's `newt` tool according to the instructions here...